 At worst – at worst – the judge was trying to sound hip?
 This is the height of insanity.

 I really dislike it when judges talk abusively or condescendingly to lawyers, particularly when that lawyer is me, let me tell you.
 I think you can really judge a person by the respect they afford people over whom they hold power.
 But at least judges who are abusing lawyers are picking on people who can take it.
 Judges who pick on the personal lives of criminal defendants – often the easiest of marks – are just displaying pathetic bullying behavior, probably righting the wrongs they suffered as a child at the hands of the big kid on the playground.
 Yes, you are the big kid now, okay?
 Stop.

-I’ve written about 10,000 times on this blog, that judicial elections for judges is a mistake.
-But the powers that be are never going to get rid of a judge like this, someone who everyone knows is never going to be “patient, dignified and courteous to litigants” but generally does not stray far enough off the reservation to get anyone’s attention.
+I’ve written about 10,000 times on this blog, that judicial elections for judges are a mistake.
+But the powers that be will never get rid of a judge like this, someone who everyone knows will never be “patient, dignified and courteous to litigants” but generally does not stray far enough off the reservation to get anyone’s attention.
 The fact that the public in an election is likely to rise up against this judge if he faces reelection is the only positive thing I can say about electing judges.

 The unnamed hero of this story is the man’s lawyer who was not afraid to challenge this abuse and could create an opportunity for a better sentence for his client.
 How many times do you think this judge gave that same speech completely unchallenged?
 I’m not sure about the end game – the defendant was accused of distributing cocaine – but you have to appreciate this lawyer’s unwillingness to roll over and let his client endure this abuse unchallenged.